 The island of Maui has so many activities and attractions that's it's hard to decide what to see and do.
 Aside from the many great activities that require advance reservations and some significant cost, there are plenty of things to see and do which cost absolutely nothing or, at least, very little.

 One of the most popular day trips on Maui is a trip on the Road to Hana and Beyond on the Hana Highway.
 It's a trip that will take a full day, but it's one of the most scenic drives in the world.
 There are plenty of places to stop and explore along the way.

 In fact, most people feel that it's not the destination that's so important, it's the journey along the way.
-Whether you make it all the way to Hana and then back around the eastern part of the island to Upcountry or whether you just drive part of the way, you won't regret it.Continue to 3 of 9 below.
+Whether you make it all the way to Hana and then back around the eastern part of the island to Upcountry or whether you just drive part of the way, you won't regret it.

-A thousand years ago, Hawaiians gathered at `Iao Valley to celebrate and honor the bounty of Lono, god of agriculture, during the annual makahiki festival.
-More than a hundred years ago visitors began coming to witness the natural beauty of this valley.
-Today `Iao Valley is recognized as a very special place for both its spiritual value and spectacular scenery.
+About 1,000 years ago, Hawaiians gathered at `Iao Valley to celebrate and honor the bounty of Lono, god of agriculture, during the annual Makahiki festival (ancient Hawaiian New Year's).
+More than 100 years ago, visitors began coming to witness the natural beauty of this valley.
+Today the `Iao Valley is recognized as a very special place for both its spiritual value and spectacular scenery.

 There is a $5.00 cost to park per vehicle.
 Hawaii residents can park for free.

 A drive to the summit of Haleakala is a must for all visitors to Maui.
-Whether you decide to get up in the middle of the night and make the trip to see the sunrise, or wait until later in the day when the sun is overhead and you can appreciate the beauty of the cinder cones and lava formations in the crater, you won't regret making the drive.
+Whether you decide to get up in the middle of the night and make the trip to see the sunrise or wait until later in the day when the sun is overhead and you can appreciate the beauty of the cinder cones and lava formations in the crater, you won't regret making the drive.

-Admission to the park is $20 per private passenger vehicle and is valid for three days.Continue to 5 of 9 below.
+Admission to the park is $25 per private passenger vehicle and is valid for three days.
+For pedestrians and bicyclists, the cost is $12.

 The drive around West Maui's Rugged North Shore is absolutely breathtaking, in some ways more impressive than the Hana Highway, which gets much more publicity.

 The drive itself can be done in a couple of hours without stops.
-In order to really appreciate the views, however, it will take you between four and five hours.Continue to 6 of 9 below.
+In order to really appreciate the views, however, it will take you between four and five hours.

 Watch the Windsurfers at Ho'okipa Beach Park